sbb-design-systems/sbb-angular/src/angular/tabs/tabs.md

 | `HOME`             | Move focus to first tab    |
 | `END`              | Move focus to last tab     |
 | `SPACE` or `ENTER` | Switch to focused tab      |

-`SbbTabNavBar` does not add additional keyboard handling, deferring to the native behavior of anchor elements.